GlideinWMS VO Frontend Installation¶

 Credentials and Proxies¶

-The VO Frontend will use two service certificates in its interactions with the the other glideinWMS services.
-GlideinWMS will generate proxies from these two certificates:
+The VO Frontend will use two credentials in its interactions with the other GlideinWMS services.
+At this time, these will be proxy files.

 The VO Frontend proxy and the pilot proxy can